Sunday Morning Bible Study

 Middle school students may help with Sunday school classes for volunteer hours with permission from Youth Leadership and the Sunday School Coordinator.

-Children’s Sunday school classes are held during the 9am and 11am services.
-Children between the ages of 4-11 may participate.
 (VPK- 5th grade) Sunday school begins as a large group and then students divide into two groups for the lesson based on their age and grade level.

 A staffed nursery is available for children 3 years old and under.

 The following guidelines and instructions are given so that ushers and greeters can perform their tasks with quiet efficiency and authentic hospitality, enabling everyone to offer reverent worship to God and to enjoy the Christian community.
 This important task complements and advances the mission of our congregation, for it makes both visitors and members feel welcome and wanted.